Chae-eun-Park/Mobile-Computing/README.md

 # Mobile-Computing
-It Made with an android studio.
+It made with an android studio.